macks22/ai/gps/README.md

     python solve.py problems/drive_to_school.py

-## Limitations of the Intial Approach
+## Limitations of the Initial Approach

 ###  Running Around the Block Problem